IBM/cp4mcm-samples/bcdr/backup/README.md

 Where:

-- <Image Registry Server URL> is the image registry server URL.
+- `<Image Registry Server URL>` is the image registry server URL.
-- <USERNAME> is the username to log in to the image registry server.
+- `<USERNAME>` is the username to log in to the image registry server.
-- <PASSWORD> is the password to log in to the image registry server.
+- `<PASSWORD>` is the password to log in to the image registry server.
+- `<EMAIL>` is the email for image registry server.

 7. Package the Helm Chart

 a.
-Go to the directory <Path of cp4mcm-samples>/bcdr/backup by running the following command:
+Go to the directory `<Path of cp4mcm-samples>/bcdr/backup` by running the following command:

 ```
 cd <Path of cp4mcm-samples>/bcdr/backup
 ```

 b.
-Update the following parameters in values.yaml:
+Update the following parameters in values.yaml, values.yaml is located in ./helm:

 - repository: Name of the image for e.g. `xy.abc.io/cp4mcm/cp4mcm-bcdr`.
 Here `xy.abc.io` is the image registry server URL, `cp4mcm` is the name of the repository and `cp4mcm-bcdr` is the name of the Docker image.
 - pullPolicy: Policy to determine when to pull the image from the image registry server.
 For e.g., To force pull the image use the `Always` policy.